Germany / 2013 / 5’38”

 Counting more than 60 buildings spread over 200 acres, linked via underground tunnels, Malaise delves into a small fraction of the “healing town”, but attempts to convey its unsettling atmosphere through a distinct, yet delicate treatment of colours and tones.
 The film amalgamates subtle camera movements with still images and sound.

-The short film was first screened in April 2013 at the Magnum Print Room in London.
-Subsequently, it was uploaded to Vimeo and has had more than 80,000 views since.
+The film was first screened in April 2013 at the Magnum Print Room in London.
+Subsequently, it was uploaded to and Staff Picked by Vimeo and has had more than 85,000 views since.
 The film was also screened at a number of European film festivals.

 DP / Camera: Christian Schmeer